 This MOOC is a contribution to such understanding.
 It looks at international standards and principles as well as regional and national practices.
 In particular, it focuses on the links between business and human rights defenders, case-law, due diligence and children’s rights protection in this area.
 It aims to be relevant for businesses themselves, state representatives, grassroot organisations working on business related issues, workers and ordinary citizens who wish to inspire a transformation in the way business and human rights relate to each other.

-The course is articulated in 2 modules:
+The course is articulated in 2 parts:

-Module 1 focuses on the general international framework on the relation between business and human rights.
+Part 1 focuses on the general international framework on the relation between business and human rights.
 In particular, it summarily explains standards, mechanisms, benefits and challenges in the current set up, especially at the United Nations and regional level.
 Specific attention will be paid to the UN Guiding Principles, the UN Global Compact, and other recent initiatives, examples and practices.

 Upon completion of this course participants will have gained: